Architecture

 Build with Vite

-Day-to-day commands: npm run dev (HMR), npm run build (dist/), npm run preview (serve dist/ for verification).
+Day-to-day commands: npm run dev (HMR), npm run build (dist/), npm run preview (serve dist/), npm test (Node --test over test/*.test.js).
 See vite.config.js for the multi-page input list (one entry per HTML view).

 src/ is the single source of truth